The Historic German Parliament Building and How to Tour It

 I had a difficult time deciding whether to visit the Reichstag dome by day or by night.
 I solved the dilemma by doing both, and I can recommend that.

 But some things have changed since my first visit to the Reichstag.
 Whether you go during the day or in the evening, be sure to plan ahead.
 You can no longer just show up and stand in line with crowds of people.
 For security reasons, all visitors must now go online and make a reservation for a specific date and time – and go through airline-style security.
-Learn more about these new requirements below.
+Learn more about these new requirements and a possible exception below.